lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

 -----------

 Used to submit information data regarding the ``OA``.
-The measures of this table can change during the lifecycle of the entity.
+The measures of this table can change during the life cycle of the entity.

 DIMENSIONS
 ~~~~~~~~~~